surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 ## Job task type ( Query Sync Full)

-under this task type data is transmitted from source to target destination, this transmitted data can be edited, updated, deleted and truncated permenently
+under this task type data is transmitted from source to target destination, this transmitted data can be edited, updated, deleted and truncated permanently.

 **Select task type** : Query sync full from drop-down list.